chetanbg1/cbgwork1/README.md

 marker interface - interface having no data members and functions , empty interface
 	eg - serializable , clonable

 to sort the custom object we need
 Comparable - Comparable<generic object> has one mehod --> public int compareTo(Employee o){   // can sort only integer value
+								return this.id -o.id;
+      									 }

-								return this.id -o.id;    //compare given object id with current object id
+//compare given object id with current object id
 // will return 0 if both are same
-	    										 // 1 if
+// 1 if 1st parameter is > 2nd parameter
-											 // -1 if
+// -1 if 1st parameter is  < 2nd parameter
-      									 }

 Comparaotr - public static comparator<Employee> nameComp = new Comparator<Employee>();
 			public int compare(Employee e1, Employee e2){
    				return e.getName().compareTo(e2.getName());